joealden/corum-docs/src/development/6-codeAnalysis/3-api.md

     } else if (voteType === 'VOTE_DOWN') {
       newVoteCount = oldVoteCount - 1
     } else {
-      return Promise.reject('voteType is not defined')
+      return Promise.reject('voteType is invalid or is not defined') }
-    }

     if (newVoteCount <= VOTE_COUNT_TO_DELETE_POST) {